-A different Approach to the “Tell me about yourself” Question
+A Different Approach to the “Tell Me About Yourself” Question

 Interviews have long been established as a critical component - usually serving as the ultimate deciding factor - of the job search and hiring process.
 And, much like Forrest Gump’s chocolate box analogy for life itself, the challenge with interviews is that “you never know what you’re gonna get.”